 Because I think we've now hit on a really easy, relatively low cost, & popular way to give our kids the power they crave and need.
 But I totally stole this idea from my HCPSS Library friend and colleague, Sarah Russo.
 It's OK, she's very generous sharing her great idea & a great follow on Twitter!

 Approximate cost for 8 chargers & 10 cords = $130 bucks

 Set of 5 charging lockers & delivery = $1300.00 bucks (details & links below)Piece of mind not worrying that kiddos will have their devices stolen or locked out on your watch?
 Priceless!

 • Kids (and staff) can request a charging device, first come, first serve anytime before 2pm.
-I also bought 2 flat chargers for staff to borrow.
+I also bought 2 flat RED chargers for staff to borrow.
+I like color coding for fast service.
 Kids come first.
 Always.

-• We keep the chargers on a shelf behind the Circ counter
+• We keep the chargers on a shelf behind the Circ desk

-• We don't lend them out for the charging of fancy headphones - these are for devices that could possibly be used in the classroom.
+• We don't lend them out for the charging of fancy headphones - or other accessories.
+These chargers are for devices that could possibly be used in the classroom.

 • Kids can borrow the charger alone or with a multi-device cord.
 They must initial to agree to pay for the loss or damage of the device & cord (Yeah, we know this isn't really enforceable)

 • We ask that kids agree not to let the device out of their sight - if they're asked to share it - we trust them to keep track of it.